eriku-06/zmk-config/README.md

   - 18650 3.7V 2600mah batteries
   - Tenstar nrf52840

+The current build uses 3x nrf52840 MCUs with one acting as the central dongle.

 I'm still working on designing a case that will integrate and fit the 18650 battery.